April 8, 2022

 However, most AI companies today are still in the category of tackling tasks with high failure tolerance.
 For AI to reach enterprise adoption, we must build on the evidence from the upper-left quadrant and address simpler problems in the lower-right quadrant—but with greater certainty and validated through POCs (proofs of concept).

 As AI continues to improve and performance standards for enterprise-level use are established, the frontier will gradually shift toward the upper-right quadrant.
-Once the first question is addressed, we move to the more critical second question:
+Once the first question is addressed, we move to the more critical second question: How effective is AI at performing these tasks?

 Information sourced from Sangeet Choudary.